CalixZhang/ECE568-Computer-Security/README.md

 For example, $ ./generateQRcode ECE568 gibson 12345678901234567890.
 Then scan the barcode using the Google Authenticator app.
 - To validate the codes, enter ./validateQRcode "Secret in hex" "HOTP passcode" "TOTP passcode" For example, ./validateQRcode 12345678901234567890 803282 134318

+## Lab 4
+Download webgoat.jar under lab4, and run using: java -jar webgoat.jar -httpPort 8090

+Then do the exercises in the lab4 handout.